 Consultation has also been carried out at in March 2005 and July 2006 with the developers, owners and operators of commercial premises on the waterfront, residential apartments on the waterfront (July 2006 only), Wellington Airport, Wellington Tenths Trust, Ngati Toa and the Ministers of Environment, Transport and Conservation.

-In July 2006, meetings were also held with Wellington Waterfront Ltd (WWL), CentrePort, Willis Bond Ltd and Wellington International Airport Ltd (WIAL).
+Between July and November 2006, a number of meetings were held with Wellington Waterfront Ltd (WWL), CentrePort, Willis Bond Ltd and Wellington International Airport Ltd (WIAL).